The Awakening (Lord Finesse album)

 The Awakening is the third and final album by the hip hop artist Lord Finesse, released in 1996.
-Unlike his first two albums, The Awakening features a large number of album guests, including Doo-Wop, O.C., KRS-One, MC Lyte, Marquee, Akinyele, Showbiz, Diamond D, A.G., Kid Capri, Large Professor and Brand Nubian's Grand Puba and Sadat X. The album features the single "Hip 2 Da Game" and the hidden track "Actual Facts".
+Unlike his first two albums, The Awakening features a large number of album guests, including O.C., KRS-One, Marquee, A.G., Diamond D, Large Professor and Brand Nubian's Sadat X and Grand Puba.
+Doo-Wop, MC Lyte, Akinyele, Showbiz and Kid Capri appear on interludes throughout the album.
+The album features the single "Hip 2 Da Game" and the hidden track "Actual Facts".

 Music videos

 There have been music videos for the tracks "Hip 2 Da Game", "Actual Facts" & "Gameplan".
-Gameplan features a cameo from Big L.
+"Gameplan" features a cameo from Big L.